Kevin-CodeCrew/coding_concepts_sprint_2/pre_work.md

 ```
 [Section Resource](https://www.hongkiat.com/blog/source-code-comment-styling-tips/)
 ### HTML
-HTML is not a programming language; it is a markup language that defines the structure of your content.
+HTML is a markup language that defines the structure of your content.
 HTML consists of a series of [elements](https://developer.mozilla.org/en-US/docs/Glossary/element), which you use to enclose, or wrap, different parts of the content to make it appear a certain way, or act a certain way.
 The enclosing [tags](https://developer.mozilla.org/en-US/docs/Glossary/tag) can make a word or image hyperlink to somewhere else, can italicize words, can make the font bigger or smaller, and so on

 [Section Resource](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics)
 #### Syntax